-Pest/Problem Material Rate/Acre Comments scab, fruit rots Captan 80WDG 5 lbs.
-Other formulations are available, such as 4L and 50WP.
-See Use of Captan Fungicide on Tree Fruit-Restricted Entry Intervals (REI), page 33.
-Captan 80WG PLUS 2-2.5 lbs.
-This tank-mix is often called "captozeb."
-See notes for Apple Green Tip, page 14.
+(for orchards with a with either non-ionic surfactants (NI: ating adjuvant such as organo-silicon blends history of fungicide resistance) NIS with 90% concentration is recome to Widespread Max or Bond.
+IS) or vegetable oils (COC; not mineral); or nmended.
+These include but are not limited Captan 80WDG 5 lbs.
+Captan 80WG 2-2.5 lbs.
+PLUS Mancozeb 75DF 3 lbs.
 Mancozeb 75DF 3 lbs.
-Mancozeb 75DF 3 lbs.
-Do not apply within 77 days of harvest.
-See Polyram 80DF 3 lbs.
-Note About Mancozeb and Polyram (EBDC Products), page 24.
+Do not apply within 77 days of harve est. See Note About Mancozeb and Polyram Polyram 80DF 3 lbs.
+(EBDC Products), page 24.
 Ziram 76DF 6 lbs.
-OR , Topsin-M 70WSB 1-1.5 lbs.
-May cause scarf skin on Rome apples if PLUS ONE OF THE FOLLOWING: applied within a 4-week period following petal fall.
-Do not use for scab control.
-Excellent for control of some fruit rots but is no longer effective against scab in commerical orchards.
+OR s if applied within a 4-week period following I. Excellent for control of some fruit rots but commercial orchards.
 Captan 80WDG 3 lbs.
-Other formulations are available, such as 4L and 50WP.
-See Use of Captan Fungicide on Tree Fruit-Restricted Entry Intervals (REI), page 33.
+Other formulations are available, succide on Tree Fruit-Restricted Entry Int ch as 4L and 50WP.
+See Use of Captan Fungi- itervals (REI), page 33.
 Mancozeb 75DF 3 lbs.
-PHI=77 days.
-Use may be restricted on early-harvest apples.
+77-day PHI.
+Use may be restricted on n early-harvest apples.
 Polyram 80DF 3 lbs.
-Ziram 76 DF 6 lbs. scab, rust, powdery mildew, fruit rots, For powdery mildew control after second cover, make applications based on field history and orchard scouting. sooty blotch, flyspeck Fungicide Resistance M anagement: See comn nents on page 13.
-Bayleton 50WP 2-8 oz.
+Ziram 76 DF 6 lbs. scab, rust, powdery mildew control after second cover, make applications based on field history and ferry mildew, fruit Fungicide Resistance Management: See comments on page 32. nd orchard scouting. flyspeck For orchards with minimal issues of with either non-ionic surfactants (NI: NIS with 90% concentration is recom to Widespread Max or Bond. ating adjuvant such as organo-silicon blends IS) or vegetable oils (COC; not mineral); or nmended.
+These include but are not limited fungicide resistance Bayleton 50WP 2-8 oz.
 Not effective for scab control.
-Cabrio 5-8.0 oz.
 Flint 50WG 2-2.5 oz.
-This is a new SDHI fungicide.
-Tank-mix with a fungicide with a different FRAC code.
+Flint Extra 2.5-2.9 fl. oz.
 Fontelis 1.67SC 16-20 fl. oz.
-Tank-mix with a fungicide with a different FRAC code.
+Tank mix with a fungicide with a diffe ferent FRAC code.
 Indar 2F 6-8 oz.
-Do not exceed 2 sequential applications.
+Do not exceed 2 sequential application ons.
 Inspire Super 12 fl. oz.
-See note about Inspire Super MP on page 24.
+See note about Inspire Super MP on p page 13.
 Luna Sensation 4-5.8 fl. oz.
-Merivon 4-5.5 fl. oz.
+A combination of two fungicides: fluction of two functions o opyram and trifloxystrobin (Flint).
+Use at Idew control. opyram and pyrimethanil (Scala).
+Not a, protection is best when temperatures are Merivon 4-5.5 fl. oz.
 Only suppressive against rust.
-Do not apply with EC or oil-based products.
-Do not apply with captan.
-Omega 500F 10-13.8 fl. oz.
+Do not apply with captan. t apply with EC or oil-based products.
+Do not Omega 500F 10-13.8 fl. oz.
 Does not control powdery mildew.
-Pristine 38WG 14.5-18.5 oz.
-Do not exceed 2 sequential applications.
-Procure 50WP 12-16 oz.
-The older sterol inhibiting fungicides do Rally 40WSP 2.5-6 oz. not provide adequate control of fruit scab when applied alone.
-Combine them with a protectant fungicide.
+Pristine 14.5-18.5 oz.
+Do not exceed 2 sequential application ons.